vraeianova/vraeianova/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my VueJS and Docker skills.<br />
+Currently learning FastAPI, VueJS and Docker.<br />

 BTW, if you´re looking for a Django starter, take a look at this [Django boilerplate that I created](https://github.com/vraeianova/Django-Boilerplate).